 - Alternate using the sledgehammer and saw until all the drywall has been removed.

-- In case there is insulation behind the walls, this should be removed carefully.
+- In case there is insulation behind the surface, this should be removed carefully.

 - If utility lines and HVAC mechanisms are present, they should be removed or relocated before proceeding.